UPDATE AUGUST 2018

 This article is about our latest experience to obtain the Uzbek visa.
 Check out how to get an Uzbek visa in a straightforward way.

 The last months have seen a general tendency for visas of the Middle East and Central Asia to get easier to obtain.
 The visa for Uzbekistan follows that tendency.
-There is an Uzbek website (www. evisa.mfa.uz) which can be misleading because it is not possible to get an e-visa for Uzbekistan (at least not for European and US citizens).
+There is an Uzbek website (www. evisa.mfa.uz) whose name can be misleading because, right now, it is not yet possible to get an e-visa for Uzbekistan (at least not for European and US citizens).

 However, this website is official and is useful in the sense that you can already fill in the requested information of the e-form found on this website, and print it to use at the Uzbek embassy where you wish to have your visa requested.

 Required Documents when Requesting an Uzbek Visa: